CNL Chalk River Laboratories

 Through a suite of ‘kickstart’ projects — with the physical and cultural attention to detail often given to singular structures — CNL aims to make a case for a newly bespoke, parallel process within a resilient approach to generational campus transformation.
 Together, these projects share common attention to innovative construction techniques and details, to the natural setting, and to advanced wood/mass timber construction — honoring the region’s deep logging/lumber history, its economic well-being and its indigenous territorial roots.

 - Anchoring the campus' social infrastructure and regional presence, the science collaboration centre is a six-story multi-use building with three flexible, open plan ‘studio’ spaces atop a lower base that cascades eastward toward the Ottawa River Valley.

-- The logistics warehouse serves as the new public face of CNL that will welcome visitors and staff alike.
+- The Minwamon Building serves as the new public face of CNL that will welcome visitors and staff alike.
 This facility plays a key support role in enabling CNL to execute its mandate, by providing procurement, warehousing and logistics services across the entire Chalk River site.